fsspec/gcsfs/CONTRIBUTING.md

 ## Project specific notes

-For testing remote API calls this project uses [VCR](https://vcrpy.readthedocs.io/en/latest/).
-See the docs for more information https://gcsfs.readthedocs.io/en/latest/developer.html.
+For testing remote API calls this project uses the docker image `fsouza/fake-gcs-server`.
+See the docs for more information https://gcsfs.readthedocs.io/en/latest/developer.html and the invocation in `gcsfs.tests.conftest.docker_gcs`.